LazyDev-01/Dayliz_App/docs/ProductScreen.md

                 Max: Stock limit or preset limit (optional) Animation between + Add and [- qty +]

         Position: Stick to the bottom-right of the card for visibility and thumb-reach
-Optional: Light shadow behind card for clickable feel
+Optional: Light shadow behind card for clickable feel ✅

-✨ UX Tips for Quantity Stepper
+✨ UX Tips for Quantity Stepper ✅
-    Show a toast/snackbar: “Added to cart” on first add Animate count changes smoothly
+    Show a toast/snackbar: "Added to cart" on first add Animate count changes smoothly
     Persist quantities even when scrolling
     Prevent accidental double clicks with debounce

-🔍 Filtering Options (Modal or Bottom Sheet)
+🔍 Filtering Options (Modal or Bottom Sheet) ✅
     Multi-select filters:
     ✅ In-stock only toggle
     🏷️ Brand selection